JeffreyOlmo/prompt-style-endpoint/README.md

 ## Style-Based Image Generation with RunPod

-A powerful API endpoint for generating high-quality images based on text prompts and optional style reference images, deployed on RunPod.
+An API endpoint for generating images based on text prompts and optional style reference images, deployed on RunPod.

 ## Overview